ajcampbell1333/LBEAST_Unreal/README.md

 <div style="margin-left: 20px;">

 Locking into a given PLC provider's brand generally means adopting all the associated hardware and wiring infrastructure that comes part-and-parcel.
-PLC choice ossifies infrastructure from Day-1, making updates to a given attraction in the fast-paced landscape of XR LBE quite difficult.
+PLC choice ossifies infrastructure from Day-1, creating show-stoppers for certain attractions in the fast-paced landscape of XR LBE.

 LBEAST targets rapid pop-up capability for experiences in new and changing spaces.
 PLCs discourage modularity and flexibility.
-They're perfect for factories where the same, simple ops must occur uninterrupted 24-7 for decades.
-Microcontrollers, on the other hand (ESP32, STM32, Pi, Jetson, etc.) can be extremely reliable (though not quite as much-so as PLCs) as long as embedded systems are well-designed with care to protect against EMF and heat, and they offer excellent flexibility to deploy similar hardware for both prototyping and production.
+They're intended as permanent fixtures connected to grid infrastructure, perfect for factories where the same ops must execute uninterrupted 24-7 for decades.
+Microcontrollers, on the other hand (ESP32, STM32, Pi, Jetson, etc.) can be extremely reliable on smaller timescales (1-36 months) as long as embedded systems are well-designed with care to protect against EMI and heat.
+They offer excellent flexibility to deploy nearly identical hardware for both prototyping and production.

 </div>